behnamasadi/cpp_tutorials/src/third_party_tools/xml/xml.md

 The key differences between CDATA and comments is CDATA is **still part of the document, while a comment is not**.

-##  XML DTD (Document Type Definition)
+# XML DTD
-A DTD defines what elements are required and what attributes can be set.
+XML DTD (Document Type Definition) defines what elements are required and what attributes can be set.
 "Well Formed" XML refers to an XML document having correct syntax.
-A DTD-validated XML document is both
-"Well Formed" and "Valid."
+A DTD-validated XML document is both "Well Formed" and "Valid."
 DTDs check vocabulary and validity of the structure of XML documents against grammatical rules of appropriate XML language.
 An XML DTD can be either specified inside the document, or outside.